The output distribution of important LULU-operators: The output distribution of arbitrary erosion-dilation cascades

 \section{The output distribution of arbitrary erosion-dilation cascades}

 Here we present a method for obtaining output distributions of so called erosion-dilation cascades (defined below).
 It essentially uses the inclusion-exclusion principle for the probability of simultaneous events.
 For convenience we recall this principle below.
-For $n =2$ the easy proof is given later on along the way.
+For $n =2$ the easy proof will be given along the way.

 \begin{lemma} For any random variables $Z_1, Z_2 \cdots Z_n$ it holds that

 $ $ \end{lemma}

 Let us recall that in the general setting of Mathematical Morphology \cite{Serra88} the basic operators $L_n$ and $U_n$ are morphological opening and closing respectively.
 As such they are compositions of an erosion and a dilation.
 More precisely, for a sequence $x=(x_i)_{i\in\mathbb{Z}}$ we have